What Does Days Payable Outstanding Mean?

 (100,000 / 1,500,000) x 365 = 24.33

 So, this means that Company A takes around 24 days to pay back its accounts payable.
-This is relatively quick, so may indicate that Company A isn’t fully utilising the credit period.
+This is relatively quick, so may indicate that Company A isn’t fully utilizing the credit period.

 How to improve days payable outstanding